NickDJM/accessible-menu/docs/api/menubar.md

 ::: info Note

 Methods are inherited from the [BaseMenu](./base-menu#methods) class.
-The following methods are unique to the Menubar class.
+The following methods are unique to or overwritten in the Menubar class.

 :::